natcap/natural-capital-footprint-impact/README.md

 - `redlist_species`
 - `species_richness`
 - `kba`

-{SW: Both of these need details about the added fields and what they mean.
-An example would be good too.}

 ### CSV and point vector
 **Point mode** produces a CSV and a point vector in geopackage (.gpkg) format.
 Both contain the same data.
 These are copies of the input data with additional columns added.
 There is one column added for each ecosystem service.
 This column contains the ecosystem service value at each point, or `NULL` if there is no data available at that location.